 We’ve found more than $1.1B left on the table across 36 healthcare organizations through in-depth assessments of revenue cycle operations in the past four years alone.

-Here’s where we typically find the biggest financial impact, regardless of the organization’s size:
+Here’s where we typically find the biggest financial impact and revenue cycle issues within the healthcare industry, regardless of an organization’s size:

 01 Denial Recovery